 We may calculate percentage over time hours as follows:

-We should note the following in case of increase in percentage overtime hours or overtime hours:
+We should note the following in case of increase in percentage of overtime hours or overtime hours:

-- It indicates increase in workload.
-In all such cases, you should hire more people lest the regular workers should get overworked.
+In all such cases, you should hire more people lest the regular workers should get overworked

-- Higher overtime hours is not good for any organization .
+- Higher overtime hours is not good for any company .

 1.5 Employee Productivity Rate (EPR)